JComins000/f-zero_lucky_ranks/readme.md

 # The Question

 So, how likely is it for a player to receive 5 matches while trying to place optimally?
+Let's make some assumptions.
+I have to assume that all possible placements, machines, and wildcards exist once each in the deck from which the game draws it's mystery cards.
+Let's also assume the player will obtain 5 unique placements as well.

+How many possibilities are there for different matches?
+How much will a player's chances vary if they fail to obtain unique placement digits?
+Machine cards are revealed before the player locks in their placements-- how would seeing machine cards improve the players chance of getting 5 matches?